Sensitivity Analysis of Long-Term Cash Flows: Introduction

-The following provides an overview of this article.
-We present the martingale extraction method in Section \ref{sec:martingale_extraction}.
-In Section \ref{sec:sen_drift_vol} and \ref{sec:delta}, the sensitivity analysis for long-term cash flows is investigated.
+The rest of this paper is structured as follows.
+The related literature is reviewed in Section \ref{sec:related}.
+We explain the Hansen--Scheinkman decomposition in Section \ref{sec:HS}.
+In Section \ref{sec:delta}, the long-term sensitivity of the initial value is investigated, and Eq.\eqref{eqn:delta_asym} is justified.
+In Section \ref{sec:sen_drift_diffu}, the long-term sensitivity of the drift and diffusion terms are demonstrated, and Eq.\eqref{eqn:pert_asym} is derived.
 Sections \ref{sec:ex_option_prices} and \ref{sec:ex_utility} present examples, and the last section summarizes the paper.
-The proofs of main results and the details of examples are in Appendices.
+The proofs of the main results and the details of the examples are presented in the appendices.